 The other day while cleaning out my workshop, I uncovered Tim’s book and decided to read it again.
 Oddly enough, I found it more enjoyable the second time through.
-But I still question just how realistic a 4-hour work week is for most of us, which in turn makes me wonder why the book is so popular.
+But I still question just how realistic a 4-hour workweek is for most of us, which in turn makes me wonder why the book is so popular.
 I have a theory about that and a series of questions for you.
 But first, let me cover the two aspects of the book I really enjoyed.

-The 4-Hour Work Week forces us to question assumptions
+The 4-Hour Workweek forces us to question assumptions

 We all make significant assumptions about our lives, even if we don’t realize it.
 We assume we have to work from 9 to 5 five days a week, if not more.
-We assume that debt is just a way of life that most everybody must endure.
+We assume that debt is just a way of life that almost everybody must endure.
 We assume we have to work hard until we’re 65 or older, only then to retire to a life of barely enough.
 Tim’s book questions those and other assumptions in a way that I find compelling.
 For example, here is a lengthy quote about retirement, which Tim describes as the “worst-case-scenario” insurance:

 Retirement as a goal or final redemption is flawed for at least three solid reasons:

-- It is predicated on the assumption that you dislike what you are doing during the most physically capable years of your life. this is a nonstarter–nothing can justify that sacrifice.
+- It is predicated on the assumption that you dislike what you are doing during the most physically capable years of your life. this is a nonstarter--nothing can justify that sacrifice.

 - Most people will never be able to retire and maintain even a hotdogs-for-dinner standard of living.
-Even one million is chump change in a world where traditional retirement could span 30 years and inflatinio lowers your purchasing power 2-4% per year.
+Even one million is chump change in a world where traditional retirement could span 30 years and inflation lowers your purchasing power by 2-4% per year.
 The math doesn’t work.
 The golden years become lower-middle-class life revisited.
 That’s a bittersweet ending.

 - If the math does work, it means that you are one ambitious, hardworking machine.
 If that's the case, guess what?
 One week into retirement, you'll be so damn bored that you'll want to stick bicycle spokes in your eyes.
 You'll probably opt to look for o new job or start another company.
 Kinda defeats the purpose of waiting, doesn't it?